A Strawberry Peppercorn. A Massala Chai. A Stohlen Moment. One filter coffee.

-I was sat in Newcastle’s Quilliam Brothers’ Tea House with my sister, Holly Speed, her fellow medical student, Dua Hashmi, but the star of our Sunday morning meeting was Miss Tani Fasih; Dua’s mother and medical craftswoman.
+I was sat in Newcastle’s Quilliam Brothers’ Tea House with my sister, Holly Speed, and her fellow medical student, Dua Hashmi.
+But the star of our Sunday morning meeting was Miss Tani Fasih; Dua’s mother and medical craftswoman.

 I say ‘miss’ because once a doctor qualifies in a surgical specialty; they adopt the title of ‘Mr’ or ‘Mrs/Miss’.
-This is an indication to the history of medicine, my sister pointed out.
+This is an indication to the history of medicine my sister pointed out.
 “Barbers were often trained as surgeons because of their steady hands.
 That is why the symbol for the barbers is symbolic of a blood stained cloth around a white pole”.
-However, in today’s society, surgeons must complete the same formal medical training as doctors, despite the fact that their titles are not the same.
+However, today surgeons must complete the same formal medical training as doctors, despite the fact that their titles are not the same.

 Tani completed her training in Barnsley near Sheffield, where she also began her rotation as a registrar.
 After her husband, who is an orthopaedic surgeon, was offered a training post in the North East she moved- 17 years ago- to Newcastle.
 Following the birth of her two daughters she continued and then completed her rotation as a registrar in the North of England.
 Although Tani is qualified as a general surgeon, her specialty is breast surgery.
 Tani wished to pursue a specialism in colorectal surgery as a second specialty, but due to the demanding nature of the field, it meant she was only able to pursue one.